SpinachR/research_ideas/README.md

 16. Can gradient clipping mitigate label noise.
     Informally, clipping controls the dynamics of iterates, thus enhancing the rate of convergence to a local minimum.
 (Capping the global gradient norm at a specified threshold).
     From optimisation lens: By ensuring that the gradient norm is not too large, the dynamics of iterates are more well-behaved.

     From privacy lens: it prevents any single instance from overly influencing parameter updates.

     In this paper, we study gradient clipping from *robustness* lens.
 Intuitively, clipping the gradient prevents over-confident descent steps.

     a. gradient clipping alone does NOT endow label noise robustness.

     b.
 The composite loss-based gradient clippling, a variant that have label noise robustness.
 ONLY clip the contribution of the *base loss*, being partially Huberised loss.

-17. CURRICULUM LOSS: ROBUST LEARNING AND GENERALIZATION AGAINST LABEL CORRUPTION
+17. CURRICULUM LOSS: ROBUST LEARNING AND GENERALIZATION AGAINST LABEL CORRUPTION This paper proposes and analyzes two simple and intuitive regularization methods, the generalization bound is independent of the network size, and the comparable to the bound one can tget when there is no label noise.
+    a. regularization by the distance between the network parameters to initialization.
+    b. adding a trainable auxiliary variable to the network output for each training example.

 18. SIMPLE AND EFFECTIVE REGULARIZATION METHODS FOR TRAINING ON NOISILY LABELED DATA WITH GENERALIZATION GUARANTEE

 19. Using Pre-Training Can Improve Model Robustness and Uncertainty
 20. Learning from Noisy Labels with Distillation
 21. Learning from noisy large-scale datasets with minimal supervision